daethnir/authprogs/doc/authprogs.md

 * `ssh host "for file in /tmp/*.html; do w3m -dump $file > $file.txt; done"`

-You can work around these limitations by writing a shell script that does what you need and calling that from authprogs, rather than attempting to run complicated commandlines via ssh directly.
+You can work around these limitations by writing a shell script that does what you need and calling that from `authprogs`, rather than attempting to run complicated command lines via ssh directly.

 ## CONFIGURATION FILES

 authprogs rules are maintained in one or more configuration files in YAML format.

 The rules allow you to decide whether the client's command should be run based on criteria such as the command itself, the client IP address, and